 Zillow has an agent finder feature that enables homebuyers to connect directly with agents over the platform.
 So, if you’re moving to a new area and need a trusted agent, you can use Zillow’s agent finder to find one right in the platform, saving you time.

-If you want to succeed with crowdfunding, you have to use the right app.
+If you want to succeed with real estate crowdfunding, you have to use the right app.
 With so many crowdfunding apps to choose from, selecting one is not easy.

 If you’re interested in crowdfunding real estate, Fundrise is a great option.
 The platform offers low fees and high-quality properties.